Astros snap Rockies’ 4-game win streak with 5-0 victory

 TRAINER’S ROOM

 Rockies: OF Raimel Tapia was placed on the 10-day injured list on Tuesday with a right big toe strain.
 Colorado selected the contract of 3B Taylor Motter from Triple-A Albuquerque to take Tapia’s spot on the roster. … 2B Brendan Rogers was out of the lineup for a second straight game after suffering a bruised right hand when he was hit by a pitch on Saturday.
-Manager Bud Black said he was a little sore, but improving, and could be ready to return as soon as Wednesday.
+Black said he was a little sore, but improving, and could be ready to return as soon as Wednesday.

-Astros: RHP Rafael Montero was placed on the 10-day IL with right shoulder discomfort. … RHP Andre Scrubb (right shoulder strain) was transferred to the 60-day IL to make room on the 40-man roster for Báez. … RHP José Urquidy (right shoulder discomfort) threw a bullpen on Tuesday and was expected to leave for Florida on Wednesday to begin a rehabilitation assignment, manager Dusty Baker said.
+Astros: RHP Rafael Montero was placed on the 10-day IL with right shoulder discomfort. … RHP Andre Scrubb (right shoulder strain) was transferred to the 60-day IL to make room on the 40-man roster for Báez. … RHP José Urquidy (right shoulder discomfort) threw a bullpen on Tuesday and was expected to leave for Florida on Wednesday to begin a rehabilitation assignment, Baker said.

 BREGMAN ‘NOT READY’